The38Dev/.github/profile/README.md

 ## Hi there👋

 This is a dedicated space for The38Dev organization repositories.

-We are focusing on IaC and Cloud Modernization projects, helping clients migrate their workloads to Azure IaaS and PaaS services.
+The38Dev Inc. is a private company with headquarters in Calgary, Canada.
+We focus on Infrastructure as Code (IaC), Microservices (Kubernetes) and Cloud Modernization projects, helping our clients migrate their workloads to Azure IaaS and PaaS services.

 ### Skills: